Clustered Federated Learning Architecture for Network Anomaly Detection in Large Scale Heterogeneous IoT Networks: Implementation

-For the baseline experimental comparison, we are considering Kitsune~\cite{Mirsky2018}.
 Kitsune is a state-of-the-art network IDS that uses an ensemble of autoencoders trained in an unsupervised and online manner.
 The similarities of being unsupervised and based on autoencoders make it an interesting comparison; however, there are some fundamental differences between Kitsune and the proposed method.
 First, Kitsune does not use FL to train the model; it is deployed in each machine and only uses local data.
 Second, Kitsune uses features based on temporal statistics of network packets taken over multiple damped windows; instead, we extract features obtained from each packet in isolation.
 Third, Kitsune is trained in an online manner, so the training is performed using one sample at a time instead of multiple training iterations over batches of the data.
 Another difference is that Kitsune does not filter IPv6 or ARP packets.